LambdaSchool/AdvancedFunctions/README.md

 1. Download the playground for this project by clicking [here](https://github.com/LambdaSchool/AdvancedFunctions/archive/master.zip).
 2. Unzip the downloaded file.
-3. Open the included StringsArithmetic.playground file using Xcode if you are on a Mac.
+3. Open the included Advanced Functions.playground file using Xcode if you are on a Mac.
 The playground has the instructions for the assignment in it.

 This playground consists of multiple pages.
 You can see all the pages by choosing View -> Navigators -> Show Navigators in the View menu in Xcode.
 The playground has